cukarthik/aou-ehr-file-check/README.md

 # AoU EHR Submission Validator

-Validate submissions for the All of Us data sprints
+Validate submissions for the All of Us EHR data

 ## Requirements